phylum-dev/documentation/docs/integrations/azure_pipelines.md

       # Some lockfile types (e.g., Python/pip `requirements.txt`) are ambiguous in that
       # they can be named differently and may or may not contain strict dependencies.
-      # In these cases, it is best to specify an explicit lockfile path.
+      # In these cases it is best to specify an explicit path, either with the `--lockfile`
+      # option or in a `.phylum_project` file.
+The easiest way to do that is with the
+      # Phylum CLI, using the `phylum init` command (https://docs.phylum.io/docs/phylum_init)
+      # and committing the generated `.phylum_project` file.
       - script: phylum-ci --lockfile requirements-prod.txt

-      # Specify multiple explicit lockfile paths
+      # Specify multiple explicit dependency file paths
-      - script: phylum-ci --lockfile requirements-prod.txt path/to/lock.file
+      - script: phylum-ci --lockfile requirements-prod.txt Cargo.toml path/to/dependency.file

+      # Force analysis, even when no dependency file has changed.
+This can be useful for
+      # manifests, where the loosely specified dependencies may not change often but the
+      # completely resolved set of strict dependencies does.
+      - script: phylum-ci --force-analysis

+      # Force analysis for all dependencies in a manifest file.
+This is especially useful
+      # for *workspace* manifest files where there is no companion lockfile (e.g., libraries).
+      - script: phylum-ci --force-analysis --all-deps --lockfile Cargo.toml

       # Ensure the latest Phylum CLI is installed.
       - script: phylum-ci --force-install